Diversity, Equity and Inclusion at TTIC

 In research and academia, diversity of ideas and counsel are imperative to producing the most impactful outcomes.
 TTIC’s mission to “achieve international impact through world-class research and education in fundamental computer science and information technology” requires respecting, celebrating and promoting contributors and collaborators from across the spectrum of race, gender, beliefs, sexual orientation, abilities and disabilities, and encouraging inclusion of groups still underrepresented in our field.
 TTIC endeavors to create a more balanced and welcoming community, both within our walls and outside of them.

 We are dedicated to research and academic excellence, and aim to provide opportunity, inclusion, access and expanded representation in STEM fields to communities of color, first-generation college students, women, and others.
-We will reflect our commitment to these values in our recruiting, hiring, and admissions practices.
 In the proud tradition of the South Side of Chicago, where TTIC is located, we plan to continue pursuing and expanding community outreach and programs that benefit our neighbors and create long-term opportunity for participants.

 To achieve our mission it is essential to pursue the inclusion of those who remain underrepresented at the Institute, the research communities we are part of, and more broadly the science and technology fields.
 Equally essential is to provide everyone, and in particular those who have not been included in the past, with what they need to succeed.
 We find this important, not only to gain a broader range of current perspectives, but to grow the future pool of talented individuals who can contribute to research at TTIC and elsewhere.
 Because TTIC recognizes this, our goal is to make the Institute an even more inclusive, diverse and equitable environment.
 We are committed to actively moving toward that goal with purpose, transparency, fairness, and vigor.